OPEN 7 DAYS A WEEK FROM 6:00AM TO 11:00PM

 Sudden limping can come from:

-If your dog's still able to put weight on it and seems comfortable and you notice improvements in a couple of days a little rest might do the trick.
+If your dog is still able to put weight on the leg, seems comfortable, and you notice improvement within a couple of days, a little rest may help.
 But definitely seek help if:

 “Is My Dog in Pain - How Can I Tell?”